Zerbats/DesktopPotable/README.md

 # PotableDesktop
 use rainmeter to make a potable desktop include background and some extra tools
 ------------
-//add these code below to rainmeter.ini for a better experience
+//add these code below to rainmeter.ini for a better experience(Usage Watcher can do better than that now)
 ```
 [TrayMeasure]
 Measure=CPU